-Thanks to the WooCommerce integration, you can sell trip and tour packages straight from your site.
+Thanks to the WooCommerce integration for bookings, you can sell trip and tour packages straight from your site.
 In fact, there’s a product layout much like you’d find on standard eCommerce websites that could work well for an agency with a lot of different packages available.

 Which travel agency theme is best for you?

-Grand Tour is my overall top choice because of the amazing design quality and robust feature set.
-It’s hard to go wrong with this theme.
+Grand Tour is another top theme because of the amazing design quality and robust feature set.
+It’s hard to go wrong with this template.

 Thanks for reading this collection of the best travel agency WordPress themes.
 If you found enjoyed it, use the buttons below to share it with someone else.